THE ENSIGN FORMULA 3 RACING CAR

 WHERE ARE THEY NOW?

 The first Ensign F3 built in 1970 is intact and was sympathetically rebuilt around 2000 with a 998cc MAE 'screamer', as fitted briefly in 1970, the planned entry for Boxing Day Brands Hatch not fullfilled.
 Following this rebuild the car had little use, the owner prefering his other Ensign fitted with a 1600cc twin cam.
 The car changed hands around 2006 and is secure, somewhere in the UK, not being used as I understand the current owner has taken it apart.
-The second chassis, the ex-Steve Thompson Contac 400 car, has been rebuilt and currently resides north of Hadrians Wall and looking good.
+The second chassis, the ex-Steve Thompson Contac 400 car, has been rebuilt in Scotland and then sold, still in the UK as far as I am aware.
 The third chassis built for David Purley moved to the USA in 1974 and is still there, less engine, and with the same owner.
 There are plans for the car to be run once again by the owners son & grandson.

 And thanks to everyone who have been in touch with delightful memories from back in the day - here are two interesting stories: